gamemann/Home-Lab/README.md

 * 48 GBs of DDR4 RAM (2 x 16 GBs and 2 x 8 GBs)
 * 1 x 2 TBs SSD (Samsung 860)
 * 2 x 3 TBs internal HDD
-* 12 TBs External HDD
+* 1 x 12 TBs External HDD
-* 1 Gbps NIC
+* 1 x 1 Gbps NIC

 Runs **Ubuntu 22.04** with KVM and QEMU for VMs, VLANs, and more.